How to Make The BEST EVER Balsamic Vinaigrette Dressing

 This tasty and creamy balsamic vinaigrette dressing will really make your salads come to life!
 It can also be used as a chicken marinade and takes only 5 minutes to prepare, this creamy balsamic salad dressing recipe tastes like a dream!

-Balsamic vinaigrette dressing for a salad, in a small glass jar with a whisk.
+Creamy balsamic vinaigrette dressing in a glass jar with salad in background.

 This balsamic vinaigrette salad dressing can also be used as a balsamic chicken marinade, or on a simple spinach salad topped with raspberries, blackberries, blueberries, almonds.